tensorflow/fold/tensorflow_fold/g3doc/py/loom.md

 Turn this diagram into a dictionary for feed_dict.

-Warning: no changes made to this Weaver will be reflected in the results of build_feed_dict after the first time it is called because build_feed_dict calls Weaver::Finalize, which freezes the Weaver's output wirings.
+Warning: No changes made to this Weaver will be reflected in the results of `build_feed_dict` after the first time it is called because `build_feed_dict` calls `Weaver::Finalize`, which freezes the Weaver's output wirings.

 ##### Returns:

- A dictionary which can be passed to feed_dict which will cause this Weaver's Loom to behave like the diagram.
+ A dictionary which can be passed as a `feed_dict` argument to `tf.Session.run()` t which will cause this Weaver's Loom to behave like the diagram.

 ##### Args:

-*  <b>`outputs`</b>: Additional nodes which should be sent to the output tensors (these can also be set using 'add_output'.)
+*  <b>`outputs`</b>: Additional nodes which should be sent to the output tensors (these can also be set using `add_output`.)

 - - -